merenlab/anvio/anvio/docs/programs/anvi-gen-structure-database.md

 - Skip the use of DSSP, which predicts beta sheets, alpha helices, certain bond angles, and relative solvent acessibility of residues.
-- Additionally, to output **all** the raw data, just provide a path to the desired directory with the flag `--dump-dir`.
+- Output **all** the raw data, just provide a path to the desired directory with the flag `--dump-dir`.